 400,00

 FluoTag®-X4 anti-RFP is a blend of two in-house developed single-domain antibodies (sdAbs) recognizing the most common red fluorescent proteins like mRFP, mCherry, DsRed, and other DsRed derivatives with high affinity and specificity.
+Conjugated to fluorophores, it enables direct and highly specific fluorescent detection, eliminating the need for secondary antibodies.

 Read more